-Regulations require CMI to establish and maintain procedures for managing suspected or actual malpractice and/or maladministration on the part of Apprentices, CMI approved staff, Training Providers or any others involved in end point assessment, and to take appropriate action to maintain the integrity of CMI end point assessment.
+Regulations require CMI to establish and maintain procedures for managing suspected or actual malpractice and/or maladministration on the part of Apprentices, CMI approved staff, Training Providers or any others involved in EPA, and to take appropriate action to maintain the integrity of CMI EPA.
 This document fulfils that requirement.